dust39/FFL_project_2022/README.md

 1. Clone my repository
-2. Navigate the directory where your virtual environment will be created 1.Create your virtual environment
+2. Navigate the directory where your virtual environment will be created
+    1. Create your virtual environment
 3. Navigate back to the project folder
-    1.In your commandline run python -m pip install -r requirements.txt
+    1. In your commandline run python -m pip install -r requirements.txt

 You should now be able to execute my program!